RIE® Foundations™

 -

-1-3 hours on reading, journaling, and other writing assignments
+2-3 hours asynchronous, self-study including reading, journaling, viewing recorded lectures and videos, and other assignments

-Each week you will have one or two short assignments.
+Each class you will have one or two short assignments.
 Here are some examples:

 -